 Congratulations!
-By now you have been informed by the Health Sciences Office that you have been accepted to the Fall 2014 Associate Degree Nursing class or are an alternate for the class.
-It is now time to proceed with fulfilling the clinical requirements.
-Hopefully, you have been completed your immunizations as some immunizations (Hepatitis) take as much as 4 - 6 months to complete the required series.
-All documentation for the Clinical Requirements (immunizations, CPR, etc.) must be submitted as a complete packet in a large envelope by:
+By now you have been informed by the Health Sciences Office that you have been accepted to the class of Fall 2017 and are submitting all of the clinical requirements.
+Hopefully, you have completed your immunizations based on previous communications and deadlines as some immunizations (Hepatitis) take as much as 4 - 6 months to complete the required series.
+All documentation for the Clinical Requirements (immunizations, CPR, etc.) must be submitted as a complete packet in a large envelope by

 Records will not be accepted separately.